 Do I need to fit a trickle charger?

 The dealer will give a GFV (Guaranteed future value) the figure they estimate the vehicle to be worth at the end of the term.
 This figure will normally be a fair market price for the vehicle.
-These figures are normally very close to actual market value.
+These figures are normally very close to the actual market value.
 For instances of a newly released vehicle, the seller will take this into account.
 Future desirability and availability will change the GFV figure.
 This GFV only comes into play should you decide to keep the bike.

-What happens at the end of PCP?
+What happens at the end of a PCP deal?

 Quite simply, there are three options.
 Hand the bike back to the dealer/finance company.
 Nothing more, nothing less no extra fees unless you have exceeded the agreed mileage or there is damage.
 You are then free to enter a new deal elsewhere.
 This is particularly handy if the value of the bike has fallen more than expected at the start of the deal, hand the bike back, and let the finance company take the hit.